-Officials must not be encouraged to give higher points just to achieve an artificial high performance level and thereby avoid confrontation with the underperforming supplier.
+Officials are not encouraged to give higher points just to achieve an artificial high-performance level and thereby avoid confrontation with the underperforming supplier.
 To achieve better results officials are encouraged to engage with poor performing suppliers, also during the execution of the contract, to capacitate better performance.
 Proper contract management will reduce unnecessary performance problems.